adzaria/highly-testable-react/README.md

 - Snapshot tests on the component
 - Integration tests

+Those are considered side effects that should be injected:
+- API calls
+- Redirects
+- Access to local storage
+- Access to cookies
+- Access to the window object

-### Repository pattern
+### Follow the Repository pattern to inject dependencies in the business layer that needs them

-Sometime (God forbids) I saw people performing API calls directly from the state management library, or from the component itself.
+Sometime (God forbids) people perform API calls directly from the state management library, or from the component itself.
+Both are wrong.
 As stated previously, dependencies must be injected to the business layer, and the business layer must be injected to the component.
 How do we achieve this ?
-By grouping dependencies in a repository.
+By grouping dependencies in a repository that will be passed to the .
+It would be acceptable to perform data fetching from a hook in some very simple situations.

 ### Encapsulate Business Logic

-I saw business logic happening in components directly.
-It makes it hard to understand, hard to follow, prone to concurrency issues.
-It should be encapsulated in a separate layer, very easy to identify.
+We sometime put business logic in components.
+This is not correct.
+Business logic should not be all over the place.
+Business logic should be encapsulated in its own layer.
+A very simple operation like a filter could be happening in a component.
+We can consider using useMemo for it.

 ### Use pure functions

-A function must not modify the state of the application.
+All functions called by the business logic layer must be pure.
+A pure function must not modify the state of the application.
 It must not perform API calls.
-It must not redirect.
-It must not perform side effects.
+It must not perform a redirect.
+It must not perform a side effect.
+It must not access its outer scope, even in read only.

-### Keep the presentation layer out of hooks and business logic
+### Keep the presentation layer out of business logic and hooks

 Do not return React elements or components from the business layer or from the hooks.